duykhanhbk/RAG_pipeline/README.md

 **The solution:**
 Combine the vector search technique with one (or more) complementary search strategy, which works great for finding exact words.

+**Note:** Cross-encoder takes a pair of texts and predicts the similarity of them.
+Unlike embedding models, cross-encoders do not compress text into vector, but uses interactions between individual tokens of both texts.
+In general, they are more powerful than both BM25 and vector search, but they are also way slower.
+That makes it feasible to use cross-encoders only for re-ranking of some preselected candidates.

+**Reranking**
+- Cross encoder model: Huggingface
+- LLM Reranker: GPT4, GPT-4o, etc
+- Cohere reranker API

 **4. Query rewriting:**

 - Sub-question decomposition: Break a complex question into sub-questions.
 Unlike pure chain of thought, you can break a question down into a parallelizable sub-questions that you can try answering all at once.